arrfou90/Jetson-TX1/README.md

-# Jetson-TX1
+# Jetson-TX1/TX2
-This repository contains an STL models with a 3D Printed enclosure for Nvidia's Jetson Jetson TX1/TX2 deveopler kits.
+This repository contains an STL models with a 3D Printed enclosure/case for Nvidia's Jetson Jetson TX1/TX2 deveopler kits.
-The files are in .STL fromat and ready for printing and the original design are from this author in the link below.
+The files are in .STL fromat and ready for printing.
+The original design are from this author in the link below.
 Modifications are:
-Holes and thikness of layers are changed to 3mm.
+new Holes and thikness of layers is changed.

 http://www.thingiverse.com/thing:1217209
+Great thanks to Manuella Galupo.